The Maintenance Leader’s Ultimate Guide to Vendor Compliance

 When vendor documentation, workflows, and communication live in separate systems, delays, rework, and compliance gaps follow.
 At scale, those gaps compound into lost NOI, inconsistent vendor performance, and avoidable operational risk.

-Vendor compliance in maintenance operations is the process of verifying that vendors meet insurance, licensing, and credentialing requirements before they are assigned work.
+Vendor compliance in maintenance operations is the enforcement of insurance, licensing, and credentialing requirements as the entry condition for work, so only qualified vendors are dispatched, not vetted after the job is done.

 Download our Facilities Director’s Compliance Checklist to benchmark your current maintenance operations, uncover opportunities to improve, and support both your teams and the vendors who help keep every property running smoothly.